 Nevertheless, sometimes the car would feel like it’s dragging when the driver accelerates.
 Read on to learn the possible causes and the solutions you can try and fix it.

-Why Does Car Feel Like It’s Dragging When I Accelerate?
+Why Is My Car Feels Like It’s Dragging When I Accelerate?

 Faulty sensors, including the mass air flow, throttle position, and oxygen sensors are common causes of a car’s sluggish acceleration.
 However, failing spark plugs and blocked air filters may also cause this problem.